yilmazbahadir/yilmazbahadir.github.io/a-technical-zoom-in-to-nem.md

 ## Wrapping up

-I tried to take a closer look NEM codebase with this article.
+I tried to take a closer look at NEM codebase in this article.
 I'm sure it is barely a scratch on the surface.
 The goal here was to expose some leads for you to follow easier for a better understanding in a short article.
 I hope it helps :)\
 Thank you for reading!